 --tls-versionoption on the client side enable the level of support to be selected.
 See Section 6.4.3, “Secure Connection Protocols and Ciphers”.

 --ssl-modeoption that enables you to specify the security state of the connection to the server.
 The

 --ssl-modeoption comprises the capabilities of the client-side

 --ssl-verify-server-certoptions.
-Consequently, both of those options are deprecated and will be removed in a future MySQL release.
+Consequently, both of those options are deprecated, to be removed in MySQL 8.0.

 Replication uses the C API, so secure connections can be used between master and slave servers.
 See Section 16.3.8, “Setting Up Replication to Use Secure Connections”.

 It is also possible to connect securely from within an SSH connection to the MySQL server host.
 For an example, see Section 6.4.7, “Connecting to MySQL Remotely from Windows with SSH”.